Where can I work as a journalist?

 According to analysis of the Office of National Statistics Labour Force Survey in 2021, the number of working journalists in the UK has gradually increased over the previous three years to nearly 100,000.
 This is up from 73,000 in 2017.
 For the first time, there are more women than men working in journalism.

 While the internet has provided more opportunities for journalists, copy can be unpaid, or paid at low rates that have not risen for many years, making it harder for the freelance journalist to make a living from that work alone.

-In the same period, the numbers of people working in public relations has risen from 49,000 to 54,000, and some journalists do consider moving into this sector as their skills and knowledge can be transferable.
+In the same period, the numbers of people working in public relations has also risen from 54,000 to 62,000.
+Some journalists do consider moving into this sector as their skills and knowledge can be transferable.

 Find out about public relations

 Magazines cover a vast array of topics and interests and are published periodically rather than daily.
 This could be weekly, monthly or less frequently and is why they are often referred to as periodicals.
 They range from:

 - hobbies/interests (for example, fashion, fishing, film) – these are often published monthly

 - in-house magazines of large corporations, such as the BBC, oil companies and big banks

 - professional organisations, clubs and membership associations, such as the Royal Society for the Protection of Birds (RSPB) and the National Trust